haoyangcai0711/sr3dehaze/README.md

 Original paper: https://arxiv.org/pdf/2104.07636.pdf

 We adapted this SR3 model for the task of image dehazing and trained the model using the RESIDE-beta dataset.
 For more details, please refer to our report.

+For the baseline in our report (AOD-Net), we were using the implementation from https://github.com/weber0522bb/AODnet-by-pytorch